awurth/SlimValidation/README.md

 A validator for the Slim PHP Micro-Framework, using [Respect Validation](https://github.com/Respect/Validation)

+> This project was originally designed for use with Slim, but can now be used with any [psr/http-message](https://github.com/php-fig/http-message) compliant framework, or any other PHP project if you don't need request parameters validation.

 See the [project's website](http://awurth.fr/doc/slim-validation/v3) for the complete and up-to-date documentation.

 ## Installation